 The NES Super Mario World is probably the most accurate unlicensed port of the SNES original out there.
 Sure, it only has 28 levels to the original's 78 (with the Switch Palaces and secret worlds not being represented at all) and doesn't have (for example) Banzai Bill, but it ports over a lot of stuff pretty faithfully.

-It's also notable for having a fully-functionable Yoshi, something Nintendo said was impossible to have on NES hardware.
-You LIARS!
+It's also notable for having a fully-functional Yoshi, something Nintendo said was impossible to do on NES hardware.
+Oops.

 Super Mario and Fire Mario have several sprites that go unused.
 They even have Luigi variants.
 Some things to note: